-These are the best of the best in horror from 2021, from filmmakers that span the globe, with a wide range of expertise.
-One presiding theme is that many of the writers and directors are still early in their career, suggesting there’s plenty more to go bump in the night in years to come.
+These are the best of the best horror movies of 2021, from filmmakers that span the globe, with a wide range of expertise.
+One theme is that many of the writers and directors are still early in their career, suggesting there’s plenty more to go bump in the night in years to come.
 For now, though, you can get in on the hype early.
 Grab some popcorn, switch the light off, and pay no mind to that weird sound coming from just outside the door.

 What are the best horror movies of 2021?